-The University’s partnership with RecordPoint began nearly a decade ago with the aim of supporting compliance needs in their SharePoint deployment.
-Since then, RecordPoint has helped the University move toward digitization, reduce their physical records burden, and move from file shares to online storage, allowing for further cost savings for various University departments.
+The University’s partnership with RecordPoint began nearly a decade ago with the aim of supporting compliance needs in its SharePoint deployment.
+Since then, RecordPoint has helped the University move toward digitization, reduce its physical records burden, and move from file shares to online storage, allowing for further cost savings for various University departments.

 Having a voice in the product roadmap

 As part of the IT function at Massey, Noreen Williams, Head of Information Management, has been a primary collaborator in the Records365 partnership.
 As part of RecordPoint’s Fireside Chat series, Williams sat down for a discussion with RecordPoint’s APAC Sales Director Jesse Edwards.
 In the conversation, she shares learnings from her experience managing data with Records365.

 Williams and Massey University have contributed to the evolution of Records365, which often gets updated with improvements based on customer use cases.
 Most recently, the team faced a multi-step disposition approval process due to the complex structure of the University’s departments.
 “I very much appreciated that we were involved in the meeting to discuss [additional disposal features] and to see what we needed to make it better for us,” Williams says, “and the feedback we gave has been incorporated.”